luxcode007/seatrack/README.md

 -improved UI experience
--additional API data & API assets like images -favorite collection filtering page so a user can see only their favorite collections -discord bot integration for integration with a community discord server
+-additional API data & API assets like images -favorite collection filtering page so a user can see only their favorite collections -discord bot integration for connection with community discord servers